-Hazels are widely used in the confectionery, as an addition to chocolates, biscuits, sweets, and cakes.
+Hazels widely employed in the confectionery, as an addition to chocolates, biscuits, sweets, and cakes.

 Hazelnut allergy is a type-1 (Ig-E mediated) hypersensitivity response in some people to food substances prepared with using these nuts.
-In general, the allergic reaction may be more commonly precipitated on exposure to tree pollen.
+In general, the allergic reaction is relatively more commonly precipitated by exposure to tree pollen.

-The allergic symptoms, known as "oral allergy syndrome," may include itchiness around lips, tongue and throat followed by swelling of lips and throat leading to breathing difficulty.
-Oftentimes, cross-reactions to certain other nuts, seeds, fruits, and vegetables are common.
-Individuals with known hazel nut allergy are, therefore, advised to avoid any food preparations that contain hazel nut products.
+The allergic symptoms, known as "oral allergy syndrome," may include itchiness around lips, tongue, and throat followed by swelling of lips and throat leading to breathing difficulty.
+Often, cross-reactions to certain other nuts, seeds, fruits, and vegetables are common.
+Individuals with known allergy to them are, therefore, advised to avoid any food preparations that contain hazelnut products.
 (Medical Disclaimer).

 <<-Back to Nuts nutrition from Hazelnuts.
 Visit here for impressive list of nuts with complete illustrations of their nutrition facts, and health benefits